DenXX/irlab/code/dsavenk/kbqa/doc/project.md

 - **Freebase** - triples are converted to questions automatically and used for training by Bordes et al.

 # Approach
-Reimplement the AQQU system and extend it with features derived from text-based resources:
+Reimplement the ACCU system and extend it with features derived from text-based resources:
 - snippets and documents retrieved by querying a web search using question, question and answer entities

 # TODO